 Your skin cells turn over constantly, although the process does slow as you age.
 Dead skin cells need to be removed from the deeper layers of your skin, and they do so by being pushed up the hair follicle along with sebum.

-Sebum carries dead skin cells and other impurities through your hair follicle and out of your pore, where it is washed away when you cleanse your skin.
+The sebum carries dead skin cells and other impurities through your hair follicle and out of your pore, where it is washed away when you cleanse your skin.

 No, you can’t permanently change your DNA and decrease the size of your pores.
-But you can make them less noticeable with a few skincare tips and tricks, and the right products.
+But you can make them less noticeable with a few skincare tips and tricks and the right products.
 Here’s how.

 One Ocean Beauty uses algae in our skincare products, which is an abundant source of antioxidants, amino acids, vitamins, and minerals to help keep your skin protected against external stressors.